anthonyrisinger/cga/README.md

 - Some operations need robustness while others need speed
 - Gradual migration from traditional systems is desired

-#### Real-World Case Study: CAD Kernel Implementation
+#### Theoretical Implementation Walkthrough: CAD Kernel Architecture

-A medium-scale CAD kernel implementation provides concrete data on the tradeoffs:
+A theoretical analysis of implementing a medium-scale CAD kernel illustrates the tradeoffs concretely:

-**Traditional Implementation**:
+**Traditional Implementation Analysis**:
-- 47 intersection algorithms: 12,000 lines of code
+- 47 intersection algorithms: approximately 12,000 lines of code
-- 6 months development, 3 months debugging
+- Each algorithm requires individual testing and debugging
-- 15% of bugs in special case handling
+- Special case handling adds complexity at interfaces
 - Performance: Baseline

-**Pure CGA Implementation**:
+**Pure CGA Implementation Analysis**:
-- 1 meet operation + type handling: 2,000 lines of code
+- 1 meet operation + type handling: approximately 2,000 lines of code
-- 3 months development, 1 month debugging
-- 5% of bugs (mostly numerical conditioning)
-- Performance: 0.4× baseline (too slow for production)
+- Unified testing framework possible
+- Minimal special case handling
+- Performance: Based on the 5-10× overhead for common intersections demonstrated throughout this chapter, a pure CGA implementation would likely perform at less than half the speed of the baseline—unacceptable for production use

-**Hybrid Implementation**:
+**Hybrid Implementation Analysis**:
-- CGA architecture with 5 critical paths optimized: 4,000 lines
+- CGA architecture with 5 critical paths optimized: approximately 4,000 lines
-- 4 months development, 1 month debugging
-- 3% of bugs (best of both approaches)
+- Best of both approaches for testing and debugging
-- Performance: 0.85× baseline (acceptable for benefits gained)

-The hybrid approach achieved near-baseline performance while dramatically reducing code complexity and bug rates.
+- Performance: A hybrid implementation that optimizes the 5 most frequent intersection types (typically line-line, line-plane, ray-triangle, sphere-sphere, and plane-plane) could mitigate most of the overhead, likely achieving performance within 15-20% of the baseline based on the operation counts in Table 29

+The hybrid approach leverages CGA's architectural clarity while maintaining acceptable performance through selective optimization of critical paths.
 This represents the mature engineering choice—using each tool where it excels.

 #### Advanced Applications: Where GA's Generality Shines